General context, key principles and hot topics

 59 Do law enforcement authorities in your country have any confidentiality obligations in relation to information received during an investigation or onward disclosure and use of that information by third parties?

 Information provided to enforcement authorities in Hong Kong confidentially during an investigation will remain confidential, except to the extent that its use is necessary within an investigation, prosecution or regulatory enforcement.
-While it may be shared with other enforcement agencies or regulators under the information-sharing agreements referred to in question 58, it would not be disclosed to other third parties without an order from a court.
+Although it may be shared with other enforcement agencies or regulators under information-sharing agreements, it would not be disclosed to other third parties without an order from a court.

 60 How would you advise a company that has received a request from a law enforcement authority in your country seeking documents from another country, where production would violate the laws of that other country?